a64adam/ulti/README.md

 For a full list of calls, please see the javadoc [here](https://a64adam.github.io/ulti), or the official API reference from Riot [here](https://developer.riotgames.com/api/methods)

 ## Change List
+**v1.1.1**
+- Fixed an issue where any region except NA requests were returning 401s.

 **v1.1**
 - Incldues more powerful APIs for accessing static data via the static APIs.
 All the static APIs that accept optional parameters are supported!
 ```